 But here’s the key.
-Mindful awareness permits us to place a consciousness brake on an imagination that frequently runs wild.
+Mindfulness permits us to place a consciousness brake on an imagination that frequently runs wild.

 And while imagination and expectation have proven useful tools in our dominance of this little planet, our dopamine-like drive to live in a fictitious world has ushered in a technological gold rush…

 One that allows psychological escape from the content of the present.